msgpo/arch-guide/README.md

 If you are using KDE Plasma, I do not recommend using the built-in installation methods, as in my experience they're very buggy.

+> These are the themes that I'm using on my KDE Plasma setup

 ### General
 Icon Theme
 ```